The Owl Cafe Review: much more than a tearoom

-The antithesis of a stuffy, old-school tea-room, the chef at The Owl prides herself on simple food done well.
+The antithesis of a stuffy, old-school tea-room, The Owl prides itself on simple food done well.
 The perfect stop off for brunch on the way to the coast.

 Nestled on the corner of Holt’s bustling high street, just down the road from another Muddy fave (Byfords) and a mere hop, skip and a jump to the super-prestigious prep school Greshams, is the delightful Owl Tearooms.

 Rumoured to be one of the oldest tearooms in Norfolk, the cute Georgian façade retains all its quirky charms, as does the interior, thanks to the clear-sighted ambitions of well-travelled restauranteur and chef, Claudia Pollinger (formerly pastry chef to Anthony Worrall Thompson) and her husband Ben Philo, who together bought and renovated the business in 2017.

 After you’ve had a saunter about in Holt’s lovely range of independent shops (don’t forget your mask) get yourself to The Owl for a much-deserved spot of quality local fodder.

 Entry to the main café/restaurant is via the deli shop, and entices rumbling tummies through a mouth-watering offering of pastries, exotic cakes, quality home-baked breads and sausage rolls, as well as the speciality salad pots for those on a health-kick – err, not today thanks!

 The original character and simplicity of the Georgian architecture has been sympathetically updated by opening up the dining space and adding warm contrasting colours with simple wood furniture and a touch of statement interior style – spot the quirky culinary mirror and chandelier.

 The main restaurant area is a convivial, airy space housing chunky low beams and a brickwork fireplace.
 Outside is the raised courtyard garden, prettily adorned with parasols and socially-distance spaced tables.